 Monthly Average Prices

-Dom Period (Rs/tonne)
+Period Dom (Rs/tonne)

-May-22 89250

 Jun-22 85875

 Jul-22 84200

 Aug-22 83000

 Sep-22 83000

 Oct-22 83000

 Nov-22 79000

 Dec-22 76000

 Jan-23 75000

 Feb-23 75000

 Mar-23 76000

-Apr-23 Apr-23 77000
+Apr-23 77000

 May-23 75500

-In December, prices fell in accordance with steel prices and a weakening of demand.
+Jun-23 72800

 In January, prices dropped in accordance with stainless steel prices.
 In February, prices remained stable.
 In March, prices rose in tandem with steel prices.
 In April, prices rose on account of supply disruptions caused by severe flooding in South Africa and the war in Ukraine.
 In May, prices remained stable.
 In June, prices fell in tandem with other steel alloys.
-In July, prices fell on account of a lack of buying enquiries from buyers and decrease in exports.
+In July, prices fell on account of a lack of buying inquiries from buyers and a decrease in exports.
 In August, prices fell owing slightly to a sustained fall in demand from the automotive industry.
 In September, prices remained relatively stable.
 In October, prices remained stable.
 In November, prices fell due to subdued overseas demand - particularly in China which is a major consumer of stainless steel - and concerns over a global recession.
 In December, prices declined due to a slowdown in export markets amid global recessionary pressures.
 In December and January, prices declined due to a slowdown in export markets amid global recessionary pressures.
 In February, prices remained stable.
 In March and April, prices rose in tandem with production costs- higher energy and steel scrap prices.
 In May, prices decreased in tandem with steel scrap and coking coal prices.
+In June, prices continue to spiral down, primarily driven by the demand weakness in China and falling coking coal prices.